Past McCormack Endowed Visiting Artist-Scholar Residents

-He has also won a 2007 Tony Award, 2007 Obie Award and 2006 CALLAWAY Award for his choreography for the Broadway hit Spring Awakening.
+He has also won a 2007 Tony Award, 2007 Obie Award and 2006 Callaway Award for his choreography for the Broadway hit Spring Awakening.
 He is the recipient of the 2005 Samuel H. Scripps American Dance Festival Award for Lifetime Achievement, the 2005 Wexner Prize and the Aaron Davis Hall Harlem Renaissance Award.
-He is also a MacArthur "Genius" Award recipient in 1994, named one of America's Irreplaceable Dance Treasures by the Dance Heritage Coalition in 2000, and was awarded The 2003 Dorothy and Lillian Gish Prize for reshaping the cultural landscape.
+He is also a MacArthur "genius" award recipient in 1994, named one of America's Irreplaceable Dance Treasures by the Dance Heritage Coalition in 2000 and was awarded the 2003 Dorothy and Lillian Gish Prize for reshaping the cultural landscape.

 Fall 2008/Spring 2009: Terence Blanchard

 From 1939 to 1975 Blue Note Records signed or recorded just about every notable trumpet player in jazz.
-It is fitting, but no mere coincidence, as the label celebrates its 70th Anniversary, that its current roster includes one of the most celebrated, influential, and gifted trumpeter-composers of all time: Terence Blanchard.
+It is fitting, but no mere coincidence, as the label celebrates its 70th Anniversary, that its current roster includes one of the most celebrated, influential and gifted trumpeter-composers of all time: Terence Blanchard.

 Another collaboration with Lee in 2006 produced the four-hour Hurricane Katrina documentary for HBO, When the Levees Broke.
 The subsequent album, A Tale of God's Will (A Requiem for Katrina), garnered the composer a Grammy Award in 2007 for Best Large Jazz Ensemble Album.
 Requiem is the featured reading for the First-Year Experience.

-The trumpeter's other critically acclaimed solo albums include: Simply Stated, Romantic Defiance, Jazz in Film, Let's Get Lost and Wandering Moon.
+The trumpeter's other critically acclaimed solo albums include Simply Stated, Romantic Defiance, Jazz in Film, Let's Get Lost and Wandering Moon.
 Bounce was released on Blue Note Records in 2003, followed by Flow in 2005, which was produced by legendary pianist Herbie Hancock.
-Blanchard and Hancock completed a ten-week tour in the fall of 2008.
+Blanchard and Hancock completed a 10-week tour in the fall of 2008.
 In February, Blanchard received another Grammy Award for Best Instrumental Jazz Solo on Be-Bop, of the album Live at the 2007 Monterey Jazz Festival.
 In addition to receiving the award, he performed live at the 51st Annual Grammy Awards telecast in Los Angeles.

 Earlier this month Blanchard took part in "Honor: a Celebration of the African American Cultural Legacy," presented at Carnegie Hall and curated by legendary soprano Jessye Norman.
-He is Director of the Thelonious Monk Institute of Jazz Performance in New Orleans.
-His latest project Choices, a mix of spoken word, hip-hop, rhythm & blues, and jazz, will feature Cornel West [author, Democracy Matters] and rhythm & blues vocalist, Bilal.
+He is director of the Thelonious Monk Institute of Jazz Performance in New Orleans.
+His latest project, Choices, a mix of spoken word, hip-hop, rhythm & blues and jazz, will feature Cornel West (author, Democracy Matters) and rhythm & blues vocalist Bilal.
 The album will be released on Blue Note Records later this year.

 Spring 2008: Sir Jonathan Miller

-Sir Jonathan MillerSir Jonathan Miller, author, lecturer, humorist, television producer and presenter, and film director was in residence during the spring of 2008.
-Born in London, he studied natural sciences and medicine at St. John's College at the University of Cambridge and University College London, and went on to work as a hospital doctor after graduating in 1959.
-He was heavily involved in the university drama society and the Cambridge Footlights, and helped write, produce and star in the legendary comedy revue Beyond the Fringe which helped launch the careers of Alan Bennett, Peter Cook and Dudley Moore.
-Sir Miller went on to become the editor and presenter of the BBC's flagship arts programme Monitor, and wrote, produced, and directed various films, operas, and Shakespeare plays.
+Sir Jonathan Miller, author, lecturer, humorist, television producer and presenter and film director, was in residence during the spring of 2008.
+Born in London, he studied natural sciences and medicine at St. John's College at the University of Cambridge and University College London and went on to work as a hospital doctor after graduating in 1959.
+He was heavily involved in the university drama society and the Cambridge Footlights and helped write, produce and star in the legendary comedy revue Beyond the Fringe, which helped launch the careers of Alan Bennett, Peter Cook and Dudley Moore.
+Miller went on to become the editor and presenter of the BBC's flagship arts programme Monitor and wrote, produced and directed various films, operas and Shakespeare plays.
 Miller was appointed a Commander of the British Empire in 1983 and knighted for his services to the arts in 2003.
-He is a Fellow of the Royal College of Physicians in London and Edinburgh, and a Foreign Member of the American Academy of Arts and Sciences.
-During the first week of April Sir Miller met with faculty, students, and members of the Skidmore and surrounding Saratoga Springs communities.
-In addition to a series of films, the following events were offered to the public free of charge: Laughing Matters: Humor & Comedy (a lecture with Jonathan Miller); Film and the Imagination (a panel discussion with faculty and students); and a Conversation with Jonathan Miller (with Skidmore faculty).
+He is a Fellow of the Royal College of Physicians in London and Edinburgh and a Foreign Member of the American Academy of Arts and Sciences.
+During the first week of April, Miller met with faculty, students and members of the Skidmore and surrounding Saratoga Springs communities.
+In addition to a series of films, the following events were offered to the public free of charge: "Laughing Matters: Humor & Comedy" (a lecture with Jonathan Miller); "Film and the Imagination" (a panel discussion with faculty and students); and "A Conversation with Jonathan Miller" (with Skidmore faculty).

 Spring 2007: Richard Danielpour

-In the spring of 2007 Grammy Award winning composer Richard Danielpour
+In the spring of 2007 Grammy Award–winning composer Richard Danielpour visited Skidmore

 Toni Morrison on the creation and development of Margaret Garner, his first opera.
 Danielpour and members of the Margaret Garner cast participated in classes and took part in special campus and community events.